symbol/symbol-docs/source/getting-started/first-application.rst

 **4. Sending the ticket**

-Send one ``company:ticket`` to the ticket vendor account announcing a :ref:`transfer transaction <transfer-transaction>`, one of the most commonly used actions in NEM.
+Send one ``company:ticket`` to the ticket vendor account announcing a :ref:`transfer transaction <transfer-transaction>`, one of the most commonly used actions in ProximaX.

 1. Prepare the transfer transaction.
 Three main attributes form a transfer transaction: